 Who decided that Easter would be celebrated on this day?

-Emperor Constantine, the first Roman emperor to convert to Christianity, decided to solve the Easter problem and set the date for celebrating this event.
+Emperor Constantine, the first Roman emperor to convert to Christianity, decided to solve the Easter problem and set a date for celebrating this event.
 He decreed that the resurrection of Christ was far too important to be connected with the festival of another faith.
-And also like the days after the winter solstice gradually became longer and lighter, this provided the ideal symbolism for the resurrection of Christ.
+And also, like the days after the winter solstice gradually became longer and lighter, this provided the ideal symbolism for the resurrection of Christ.

 Christ was also perceived as the New Passover, and the feast of his resurrection became the first Christian feast.
 In turn, Easter was named the month of Passover in honor of Christ, considered the sacrificial lamb of God.

 - With a tradition more than 2,000 years old, Easter commemorates the central event in the Christian church: the resurrection of Jesus Christ.
-Which Christians see as fulfilling the biblical prophecy of a messiah who would rise from the dead and give eternal life in heaven to those who believe in him.
+Christians see fulfilling the biblical prophecy of a messiah who would rise from the dead and give eternal life in heaven to those who believe in him.

 - Easter has merged with the pagan spring festivals.
 Indeed, popular traditions now include a visit from the Easter Bunny.
-A popular symbol of spring that carries eggs, symbolizing new life.
+A famous symbol of spring that carries eggs, symbolizing new life.
 Also, one theory holds that this tradition originated in Germany.